irenetrampoline/irenetrampoline.github.io/_posts/2017-08-17-gumbel-trick.md

 title: The Gumbel Trick
 comments: true
 length: 6 min read
-tagline: Calculating log-partition functions for discrete probabiity distributions has never been so easy
+tagline: Calculating log-partition functions for discrete probabiity distributions has never been so easy.
 categories:
 - blog
 ---